SkyBlueRW/PortCon/README.md

 \end{aligned}
 $$

 The above condition is unfortunately not convex directly.
 While when variance is used as risk measure, we will be able to formulate a restricted version of convex optimization on it.
 The first order optimal condition of the following optimization problem is exactly the risk budget condition.
-Hence we can rely on it for risk budget optimization
+Hence we can rely on it for risk budget optimization.
+While it should be noted that, with such implementation, we wil not be able to add further constraints since it will change the 1st order condition.

 $$
 \begin{aligned}